BetTogether/BetTogether-Contracts/README.md

 All stakes accrue interest until the event which is bet on happens.
 The interest payment is then shared among the winners, and all participants (winners and losers) get their stakes back - thus allowing users to save money in a fun manner.

-Users are minted ERC20 tokens according to each outcome, which must be burnt to receive their Dai back.
+Users are minted ERC20 tokens equalling the Dai bet, which must be burnt when receiving their stake back (and winnings, if any).

 This project contains the Ethereum smart contracts, the client code can be found under the following link.